CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 ### Do Token Savings Exist?

 Yes, they do.
-There are two modalities in token savings to be had, but it might not be as dramatic as social media would have you believe.
+There are three modalities in token savings to be had, but it might not be as dramatic as social media would have you believe.

 #### CLI Tools in the Training Dataset